ang-des/Portfolio/README.md

 <br>

 :books:<br>
 Proficiency with dashboarding, performance tracking, Pandas, Excel, SQL, Tableau, and Python to transform data into meaningful and easily understood visualizations and presentations.
-Completed a Bachelor of Arts degree in Computer Science from the University of Rhode Island, as well as the Data Analytics Certification from Thinkful and the Google Data Analytics Professional Certification.
+Completed a Bachelor of Arts degree in Computer Science from the University of Rhode Island, as well as the Data Analytics Certification from Thinkful.
 <br>

 :bulb:<br>